exakat/exakat/docs/Reports.rst

 PhpConfiguration is a Text report format.

-PhpConfiguration depends on the following 1 themes : Appinfo.
+PhpConfiguration depends on the following theme : Appinfo.

 Phpcity
 -------